INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_automated_quiz_m3_02.md

 +++

-We will load the results from the randomized-search performed in the previous
+Copy and execute the following code in the sandbox notebook to load the results of the randomized-search performed in the previous notebook.
+Executing this code will display an interactive plot to analyze the impact of the hyper-parameters on the test score of the models.
-notebook:

 ```py
 import numpy as np